 Without sounding like a blatant advertisement for addiction treatment, it’s really the truth—with today’s technology and medical expertise, the options for effective treatment for addiction have expanded significantly from what they were ten or twenty years ago.
 Especially if you are a parent or you need to keep tabs on your work, today’s options make finding sobriety easier than ever.

-The responsibility you have for your health always outweigh the perceived responsibility you have for others.
+The responsibility for your health always outweigh the perceived responsibility you have for others.
 Why?
-Because without your health, you’re heading down a dangerous path where you might not be there at all.
+Because without your health, you’re heading down a dangerous path toward not being there at all.

 How would your responsibilities look if that were to happen?